ncommella/bloc-mock-portolio/README.md

 # My Portfolio

-A showcase of my work from the program
+A Mock portfolio created using HTML and CSS for the Bloc program.
+Uses the Material Design Lite library.